 - An applet does not use the main() method.
 Instead, it automatically calls defined methods after loading, for Applet class to start and execute the applet code.
 On the contrary, Application uses main() method for initiating the execution of the code.

-- Unlike a stand-alone application, applets can not be run independently.
+- Dissimilar to the stand-alone application, the independent execution of an applet is not possible.
 They are run from inside a web page using a special feature known as HTML tag.

 - Applets cannot write to and read from the files in the local computer.
 While Application can perform such operation to the files in the local computer.